 A PDF titled Biblical Connections can be used by the teacher to connect biblical history, biblical geography, and Bible verses to the study of history.
 Occasionally, there is a question to discuss or a personal application to consider.
 The teacher’s edition has icons alerting the teacher as to when to use this.

 A PDF Reading Guide has a supplemental reading list with recommendations for both students and teachers.

 Some resources duplicate material already in the books, but the digital format makes it easy to print out these pages.
 These include blank maps, a course timeline with illustrations, timeline tables with information printed in charts, and a “Reference Archive” with charts summarizing key information, such as the most important deities of a culture and the Mesopotamian eras of government (e.g., Sumerian Archaic Period, Akkadian Empire, etc.).

 Free samples from most of the resources, including the songs, are available by clicking on “Look Inside” on the product pages.

-The flexibility of the courses is also a valuable feature.
-The text within the student edition can be read relatively quickly but using the discussion questions and some of the extra activities as you read through the text expands each course’s content, perhaps significantly.
+The flexibility of the courses is another valuable feature.
+The text within the student edition can be read relatively quickly, but using the discussion questions and some of the extra activities as you read through the text can expand each course’s content significantly.
 Many other course components, such as tests and map work, can be used at the discretion of parents as well.
 All of these options give families the ability to tailor lessons to fit their time schedule and to select learning activities most beneficial for them.